stvceyvd/Cyclistic/README.md

 **Limitations**
 Using the ROCCC approach learned during the course, I will address any limitations within the data set.
 - Reliability: There is a total of 4,487,941 bike trips to be analyzed in this case study.
-This is a large dataset that will provide more accurate values to represent the bike trips in Chicago during the period of investigation.
+This is a large dataset that will provide more accurate values that will better represent the bike trips in Chicago during the period of investigation.
-- Original: The data is provided by Motivate International Inc., which operates the city of Chicago's Divvy bicycle sharing service powered by Lyft.
+- Original: The data has been collected by the city of Chicago's ("City") Divvy bicycle sharing service, powered by Lyft, indicating there is a direct relationship between the entity and users.
+Additionally, it is made available by Motivate International Inc. under an agreement license.
 - Comprehensive: Dataset contains the variables (start/end time, station ids, rideable type, etc.) that are necessary to understand how casual and member riders use bikesharing services differently.
 - Current: The data is reflects current trends, as the datasource is periodically updated.
 For my analysis, I have also decided to use the most recent collected data to ensure its relevancy.
 - Cited: The data was collected by Lyft Bikes and Scoots, LLC ("Bikeshare"), which operates the City of Chicago's Divvy Bicycle Sharing service.
 This data has been permitted to be available to the public, by the city and under a Data License Agreement, making it a reliable source of data.